Fundamentals

 Sender Policy Framework (SPF) is an email authentication protocol that is designed to detect and prevent email spoofing.
 SPF works by allowing a domain owner to specify which mail servers are authorized to send email on behalf of their domain.

 To use SPF, a domain owner must publish an SPF record in the Domain Name System (DNS) for their domain.
-This record lists the servers that are authorized to send email for the domain, and it can be used by receiving mail servers to verify the authenticity of incoming email.
+This record lists the mail servers that are authorized to send email for the domain, and it can be used by receiving mail servers to verify the authenticity of incoming email.

 image